awlong/PybindTutorial/README.md

 ```
 import scipy.weave

 scipy.weave.inline('printf("Hello World");')
 creating /tmp/scipy-awlong2-7hS9Hn/...
 Hello World

+A=3.5;B=4.2
+scipy.weave.inline('return_val = A+B;',['A','B'])
+7.7
 ```

 * [Boost.python](http://www.boost.org/doc/libs/1_63_0/libs/python/doc/html/index.html) - A mess to learn/bloated but extremely powerful once you get it.

-We're going to go over pybind11 as it's the one I'm most familiar with (I started with Boost but moved over as it seemed easier to manage).
-For simple tasks, scipy.weave.inline() may be the easiest option as you can directly write up a simple script and just walk away without worrying about compilation.
+We're going to go over pybind11 as it's the one I'm most familiar with.
+For simple tasks, scipy.weave.inline() may be the easiest option as you can directly write up a simple script and just walk away without worrying about compilation (first call is compiled, all subsequent calls use the pre-compiled code).